xMatakiex/learn-to-make-a-chatbot-in-node/README.md

 * `Branch` creates another branch in your repository.
 Very helpful whenever you might be working on multiple features at the same time.
 * `Merge` can be used to merge branches back together.
 This is especially helpful when working with multiple people, or when you want to pull in changes from other forks.

+#### Pushing changes

 To make your changes go to `github`, first `commit` your changes, then `push` your code.
 There are tons of articles about the semantics of what these do.
 Google is your friend.

+#### Getting up to date with my fork

+To retrieve changes from my fork, you'll need to add my remote as an "upstream" repository.

+1. Right click the repository in the `github` desktop `git` client
+2. Select "open in git shell".
+3. From there, follow these instructions: https://help.github.com/articles/configuring-a-remote-for-a-fork/
+4. Then follow these instructions: https://help.github.com/articles/syncing-a-fork/

+#### Getting my fork up to date with yours

+To put changes from your fork in to my fork, create a pull request for me to review it.
+Use google to figure this one out yourself, pleb.